A Curiously Effective Backtracking Strategy for Connection Tableaux: Conclusion

 \subsubsection{Acknowledgements}

-} I am grateful to the anonymous CADE reviewers as well as to Jasmin Blanchette, Mathias Fleury, Cezary Kaliszyk, and Petar Vukmirović for their comments on drafts of this paper.
+} I am grateful to the anonymous CADE, TABLEAUX, and AReCCa reviewers as well as to Jasmin Blanchette, Mathias Fleury, Cezary Kaliszyk, and Petar Vukmirović for their comments on drafts of this paper.
 This work has been supported by the Schrödinger grant (J~4386) of the Austrian Science Fund (FWF).